ferus-web/ferus/BUILDING.md

     nix develop

 and from there you can execute Nimble as usual to build Ferus.
+If you're having trouble executing Ferus from another directory, use the `build-ferus` shell function instead.
+This function is activated whenever you enter a dev shell with `nix develop` and passes all its arguments to `nimble build.`

 ## Building using the Nix flake